|

 .

-.
-According to Equation (1.3.11),
+According to Equation (1.3.11), the operation

 results in